JamesPWagner/JamesPWagner.github.io/resume.md

 **Content Curator**, November 2019 - present.

-Design, develop and maintain the company’s internal datacenter training and enablement portal, providing video, web, and eLearning content for Critical Facility Engineers, Environmental Health and Safety, Enterprise Engineering, Data Science, and other teams
+Design, develop and maintain the company’s internal datacenter training and enablement portal, providing video, web, and eLearning content for Critical Facility Engineers, Environmental Health and Safety, Enterprise Engineering, Data Science, and other teams.

 ### Apple